10 Best Herbal Baths For Throat Irritation

 hypericum perforatum bath

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used in herbal baths to alleviate throat irritation due to its anti-inflammatory and antiseptic properties.
+Hypericum perforatum, commonly known as St. John's wort, has been traditionally used in herbal baths to alleviate throat irritation due to its anti-inflammatory and antiseptic properties.

-However, it is important to consult a healthcare provider before using hypericum perforatum, as it may interact with certain medications.
+However, it is important to consult with a healthcare provider before using hypericum perforatum, as it may interact with certain medications.